carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/01-introduction.md

 ### Integrates with collaboration and publishing tools

 Another great advantage of using RStudio for your R project is that the platform integrates with the version control system [git](https://git-scm.com/) and code repository service [GitHub](https://github.com)“ Once you connect RStudio with a repository on GitHub (remote) you can bring its content to your local machine, update it, and share changes in a streamlined way.
 In git jargon, it enables you to `push` and `pull` commits to GitHub, allowing seamless collaboration and effective version control.
 RStudio also provides tools to render documents (html, pdf, etc.) directly from Rmarkdown and Quarto notebooks and instantly connects with [Rpubs](https://rpubs.com/) and [Quarto Pub](https://quartopub.com/) for easy R project web publishing.
+It is beyond the scope of this workshop, but Quarto also allows you create slides, websites, books and much more.
+Visit the [Quarto Gallery](https://quarto.org/docs/gallery) to feel inspired with some examples.

 ## Quarto advantages for your reproducibility